Skip to main content

 Alcohol often lowers your glucose at first and then raises it later.
 On a CGM, you may see a flat or dipping line during dinner and a rebound overnight.
 That late-night swing is part of why alcohol disrupts sleep.

 Not always.
-Michelin recognizes craft and sourcing, not nutrition.
-Some Bib Gourmand spots are healthier than starred restaurants because they lean on vegetables and grilling.
+Michelin recognizes craft and sourcing rather than nutrition.
+Some Bib Gourmand spots are healthier than starred restaurants because they focus on vegetables and grilling.
 Quality matters more than the rating itself.

 Yes, you can host a business dinner at a Michelin spot and still hit your goals.
 Pre-eat a small protein-and-vegetable snack so you do not arrive starving.
 Order one glass of wine, share starters, choose a grilled main, and skip the cocktail at the bar afterward.